fezela/Octadoc/README.md

 When a change is made to the format of the datastructure or table layout.
 Changes can be made across all platforms, one time, without effecting the development progress; aside from the need to restructure their own code if necessary.
 Changes will then be uniform and hopefully easier to manage.

+01/11/2021
+I would like to add a curses interface.
+I think that will start as soon as I have the website I'm working on go live.